Schema Markup Example

 The Dan Martell Lens: Payback Period as a CEO's Time Multiplier

 Dan Martell, author of Buy Back Your Time, frames every business decision through the lens of where the leverage lives.
-A long payback period does not just hurt cash — it hurts you.
+A long payback period does not just hurt cash.
+It hurts you.
 You become the bottleneck because you have to personally manage the gap between spend and return.
 You stay in the marketing chair.
 You micromanage ad campaigns.
 You cannot delegate the growth function because there is no margin for error.

 Shrink the payback period and the opposite happens: you can hire a marketing operator, give them a budget, and let the math run without you.
 Fast payback periods buy back your time.
 Long payback periods steal it.